 It is critical that we develop strategies to support those struggling with substance abuse so that they may get to the point that they are ready to accept treatment and participate in their own recovery.
 Putting addicts in jail is simply not the right approach.

 Scott Gorman is a criminal defense attorney who is committed to fighting for individuals who are facing life-changing criminal penalties due to drug dependence.
-If you or a loved one needs legal representation in Bergen County, please call 201-489-9199 or inquire online for a free consultation.
+If you or a loved one needs legal representation in Essex County, please call 201-489-9199 or inquire online for a free consultation.

 Published in Categories: Criminal Defense